cacophony-wj/LeS/README.md

 Open the Properties window (right click the game in your Library->Properties), navigate to the General tab and un-tick the Enable the Steam Overlay while in-game checkbox.

-Change Steams Update Behavior
+**Change Steam's Update Behavior**

 SSE is still being updated by Bethesda (they only add Creation Club content).
 Whenever the game updates, the entire modding community goes silent for the next one or two weeks because some mods need to be updated to the latest game runtime version.

-To ensure that Steam does not automatically updates the game for you, head over to the Properties window, navigate to the Updates tab and change Automatic updates to Only update this game when I launch it.
-You should also disable the Steam Cloud while you're at it.
+To ensure that Steam does not automatically update the game for you and lock you out of playing your _Wabbajack_ modlist(s), head over to the Properties window, navigate to the Updates tab and change Automatic updates to _Only update this game when I launch it_.
+You should also disable the _Steam Cloud_ while you're at it.

-Set the Game language to English
+**Set the Game language to English**

 Wabbajack will check your game files and make sure that we have the same version.
 This also means that any other language than English will fail the installation.